bgd-labs/aave-proposals-v3/src/20231112_AaveV3Polygon_WMATICInterestRateUpdate/WMATICInterestRateUpdate.md

 ## Simple Summary

-This AIP will reduced the wMATIC Slope1 parameters from 6.10% to 5.00% Aave v3 Polygon.
+This AIP will reduce the wMATIC Slope1 parameters from 6.10% to 5.00% Aave v3 Polygon.

 ## Motivation

 This AIP will reduce the slope1 paramter to 5.00%.
 This is higher than the current MaticX and stMATIC yield rate whilst marginally lower than the existing borrow rate.

-v3 wMATIC Borrow Rate: [5.96% APY](http://app-aave-com.ipns.localhost:48084/reserve-overview/?underlyingAsset=0x0d500b1d8e8ef31e21c99d1db9a6444d3adf1270&marketName=proto_polygon_v3)
+v3 wMATIC Borrow Rate: [5.96% APY](https://app.aave.com/reserve-overview/?underlyingAsset=0x0d500b1d8e8ef31e21c99d1db9a6444d3adf1270)
 MaticX APR: [4.68%](https://www.staderlabs.com/polygon/stake/)
 stMATIC APR: [4.30%](https://lido.fi/)